fishersp/gpt1/README.md

 # gpt1

 This repository contains a simple Telegram bot that forwards user messages to the OpenAI ChatGPT API.
-The bot behaves like a digital twin of your ChatGPT profile.
+The bot behaves like a digital twin of your ChatGPT profile and remembers each user's conversation.

 ## Setup